-Poor communicators implode into a urry of four-lettered critiques, swearing off the graphic design community like it’s the next Zika conspiracy.
+Clients who are poor communicators risk imploding into a flurry of four-lettered critiques, sometimes swearing off the graphic design community completely.

 How do you create a vision?
 Great question.